Table of contents

 - Safety functions

 - Safety functions shall refer to functions important from the point of view of safety, the purpose of which is to control disturbances or prevent the generation or propagation of accidents or to mitigate the consequences of accidents.
-(Government Decree 717/2013)
+(STUK Y/1/2018)

 - Severe reactor accident

 - Severe reactor accident shall refer to an accident in which a considerable part of the fuel in a reactor loses its original structure.
-(Government Decree 717/2013)
+(STUK Y/1/2018)

-- (N+1) failure criterion shall mean that it must be possible to perform a safety function even if any single component designed for the function fails.
+- (N+1) failure criterion shall mean the same as the single failure criterion.
+Single failure criterion (N+1) shall mean that it must be possible to perform a safety function even if any single component designed for the function fails.

 - (N+2) failure criterion

-- (N+2) failure criterion shall mean that it must be possible to perform a safety function even if any single component designed for the function fails and any other component or part of a redundant system – or a component of an auxiliary system necessary for its operation – is simultaneously out of operation due to repair or maintenance.
+- (N+2) failure criterion shall mean that the most important safety functions necessary to bring the plant to a controlled state and to maintain it must be ensured in postulated accidents even if any individual component of a system providing the safety function is inoperable and even if any other component of a system providing the same safety function or of a supporting system necessary for its operation is simultaneously inoperable due to the necessity for its repair, maintenance or testing.

 - Single failure